krishaamer/green-filter-research/research/literature/design.md

 ***Designing for Sustainability*** encompasses all human activites, making a ***design for sustainability*** an over-arching challenge across all industries.

-“Global CO2 emissions from energy combustion and industrial processes1 rebounded in 2021 to reach their highest ever annual level.
-A 6% increase from 2020 pushed emissions to 36.3 gigatonnes (Gt” (IEA (2022))
+“Global CO2 emissions from energy combustion and industrial processes rebounded in 2021 to reach their highest ever annual level.
+A 6% increase from 2020 pushed emissions to 36.3 gigatonnes” (IEA (2022))

+Latest figures from the EU’s Emissions Database for Global Atmospheric Research (EDGAR) show …

 Growing public understanding of how nature works and intersects with our use of money.

+Copernicus reveals new green house emissions previously undetected: https://sverigesradio.se/avsnitt/nya-satelliter-avslojar-dolda-utslapp-av-vaxthusgaser

 ## Digital Product Passports {#digital-product-passports}